Edward W. Bok Technical High School

-The Edward W. Bok Technical High School was a public high school in Philadelphia, Pennsylvania, designed by Irwin T. Catharine and named after Edward William Bok.
+The Edward W. Bok Technical High School was a public high school in Philadelphia, Pennsylvania, designed by Irwin T. Catharine and named after literary figure Edward William Bok, editor of the Ladies' Home Journal.
 It was completed in February 1938 by the Public Works Administration (WPA) as a vocational high school at 8th & Mifflin Streets.
 As part of the Philadelphia Public Schools' Multiple Property Submission, the school was listed on the National Register of Historic Places in December, 1986.
 Bok High School was reorganized in 2006-2007 to prepare students for jobs in modern technology.
 After the 2012-2013 school year, the school was closed.
-In 2014, the school was renovated to become a home for over 200 businesses including restaurants, apartments, daycares, and hair salons.
+In 2014, the school was renovated to become a home for over 200 businesses including restaurants, art studios, daycares, and hair salons.

 History

 The building was constructed from 1935-1938 based on the designs of Philadelphia School Board architect Irwin Catharine.
 The main body of the school is built of limestone-trimmed yellow brick, with a limestone low-rise section abutting the higher brick section.
 Piers and pilasters emphasize verticality in the Art Deco design.
 Carved cartouches show people at work.
 Classrooms adjoin one of two central light courts.
 At the time of its construction, the building represented a new trend in vocational education.
 Rather than just teach carpentry skills, the school taught, and had dedicated space for, subjects such as brick laying, plastering, plumbing, machine building, tailoring, and hairdressing.

 The school was named for Edward Bok (1863–1930), a Dutch born American editor and Pulitzer Prize-winning author, who edited the Ladies Home Journal for thirty years.

 Following the school's 2013 closing, some of the classes moved into the South Philadelphia High School (SPHS or Southern) building, 5 blocks away, prior to the start of the 2013-14 school year.
 Bok was scheduled to merge with South Philadelphia High.
 The building itself remained open for maintenance & operational reasons for at least 1 additional heating season as the boilers supply heat to Southwark School across the street.